 The API also helps businesses connect this vital messaging channel with a CRM, creating more opportunities for automated responses and chatbots to handle common questions and requests.
 Combined with a customized chatbot to meet your business needs, the WhatsApp Business API frees up your agents so they can address more complex customer service issues.

 How much does the WhatsApp API cost?

-So if, for example, your business is in North America and you’re on Tier 1, you’ll pay $0.0085 per templated message plus the markup fee of your provider.
-As you move up tiers, that price will drop to as low a $0.0058.
-Knowing this rate structure—what partners pay—will help you determine if a WhatsApp Business API partner is offering a competitive rate.
+If your business is in North America and you’re on Tier 1, you’ll pay $0.0085 per templated message plus the markup fee of your provider.
+As you move up tiers, that price will drop to as low as $0.0058.
+Knowing this rate structure—what partners pay—will help determine if a WhatsApp Business API partner offers you a competitive rate.